pp143d6a52.jpg

 Watkins Family

 My file on the Watkins family is the largest in my database.
 Our direct ancestor (my greatx3 grandmother) was Mary Elizabeth Martha Watkins who married Charles DeLaigle in Augusta, GA.
 I have met so many lovely people in the course of this research, and I thank each and every one.
-Most particularly, I thank Mrs. Eugenia Richards, whose friendship and help made learning more about our shared Watkins’ ancestors such a joy!
+Most particularly, I thank Mrs. Eugenia Richards, whose friendship and help made learning more about our shared Watkins and Walton ancestors such a joy!

 1677: assisted Richard Cocke, Col. Ligon, and Gilbert Jones in the survey of “Mawburne Hills,” which he owned.